Pur2all/pur2all.github.io/_pages/about.md

 Hi, I'm Francesco!
 I'm a Ph.D. student of the [Crypto group](https://crypto.dmi.unict.it/) at [University of Catania](www.unict.it).
 I am supervised by [Dario Catalano](http://www.dmi.unict.it/catalano/).

-My research interests are (for now) mostly related to foundational aspects of cryptography and public key cryptography with advanced functionalities.
+My research interests are (for now) mostly related to theoretical aspects of cryptography and public key cryptography with advanced functionalities.
 You can find a list of my works on my [publications page](/publications/).